 product—that will mitigate querying times and cut the learning curve by months.
 We face several unknown variables, to be sure—such as payer processing times and liability insurance provisions that are unpredictable.

 Small providers can't face the challenges of IT and IT-related change alone.
 Networking and learning from our competitors, partners and other communities is essential for rural CIOs.
 We will have to learn to cope with our shortcomings by maximizing our strengths.
 A good baseline strength would be grit.Anna Turman is chief operating officer and chief information officer at Chadron (Neb.)
-Community Hospital and Health System.
+Community Hospital and Health Services.